anirudhsnair/NetRefer/README.md

   2. Open PowerShell
   3. Navigate to project folder For eg: "cd c:\netrefer"
   4. Then execute command "npx cypress run --spec 'relative path of the feature file' ".
 For eg: "npx cypress run --spec cypress\integration\Login.feature"
+  5. Execute command "npx cypress run" in order  to execute all available feature files
 ## From cyprees IDE
   1. Clone or download the source code
   2. Open PowerShell